eHealthHub4Cancer/SPIN_WEB_API_ATLAS/README.md

 GRANT SELECT ON ALL TABLES IN SCHEMA vocab TO webapi_user;

 -- Results Schema (Full DML)
-GRANT USAGE ON SCHEMA results TO webapi_user;
+GRANT USAGE, CREATE ON SCHEMA results TO webapi_user;
 GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA results TO webapi_user;

 -- Temp Schema (Full control)